AlexBriody/Azure-Project-1/README.md

 https://drive.google.com/open?id=1hbgz8O3T6lNzfooXRStp7nXOaPHBQc_J

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the _____ file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the ELK Stack Project files may be used to install only certain pieces of it, such as Filebeat.

   - filebeat-playbook-yml.md